 The unboxing, all the parts in their bags.
 My kit has box art of a frontal view painting of the car whereas photos on the web show an alternative box exists that has a rear view photo of the model with the engine cover off.

-Very few decals in this kit, which is moulded in ‘ivory white’ body colour, grey/sliver, black and clear plastic.
+Very few decals in this kit, which is molded in ‘ivory white’ body colour, grey/sliver, black and clear plastic.
 The tyres feature a really nice tread and already have Goodyear identification printed on the sidewall.

 To be continued…